|Registry Run Keys / Startup Folder

 |XDG Autostart Entries

 Adversaries may modify the kernel to automatically execute programs on system boot.
 Loadable Kernel Modules (LKMs) are pieces of code that can be loaded and unloaded into the kernel upon demand.
 They extend the functionality of the kernel without the need to reboot the system.
 For example, one type of module is the device driver, which allows the kernel to access hardware connected to the system.

-Kernel extensions, also called kext, are used for macOS to load functionality onto a system similar to LKMs for Linux.
-They are loaded and unloaded through
+Kernel extensions, also called kext, are used in macOS to load functionality onto a system similar to LKMs for Linux.
+Since the kernel is responsible for enforcing security and the kernel extensions run as apart of the kernel, kexts are not governed by macOS security policies.
+Kexts are loaded and unloaded through

-Adversaries can use LKMs and kexts to covertly persist on a system and elevate privileges.
-Examples have been found in the wild and there are some open source projects.
+Adversaries can use LKMs and kexts to conduct Persistence and/or Privilege Escalation on a system.
+Examples have been found in the wild, and there are some relevant open source projects as well.

 Limit access to the root account and prevent users from loading kernel modules and extensions through proper privilege separation and limiting Privilege Escalation opportunities.

 Use MDM to disable user's ability to install or approve kernel extensions, and ensure all approved kernel extensions are in alignment with policies specified in

 Loading, unloading, and manipulating modules on Linux systems can be detected by monitoring for the following commands: